Mary Gilmore Williams

-Mary Gilmore Williams (June 9, 1863 – May 30, 1938) was an American college professor.
-She taught Greek at Mount Holyoke College from 1898 to 1929, and wrote a study of Roman empresses.
+Mary Gilmore Williams (June 9, 1863–May 30, 1938) was an American college professor who taught Greek at Mount Holyoke College from 1898 to 1929 and wrote a study of Roman empresses.

 Early life and education

-Mary Gilmore Williams was born in Urbana, New York and raised in Corning, New York, the daughter of Francis Asbury Williams and Letitia Jane Clark WIlliams.
+Mary Gilmore Williams was born in Urbana, New York, and raised in Corning, New York, the daughter of Francis Asbury Williams and Letitia Jane Clark Williams.
 Her father was an attorney.

 Williams graduated from Mount Holyoke Seminary in 1885.
-In 1897 Williams completed doctoral studies at the University of Michigan, where she was the first woman student awarded the Elisha Jones Classical Fellowship, and one of the first women to receive a Ph.D. at Michigan.
+In 1897, Williams completed doctoral studies at the University of Michigan, where she was the first woman student awarded the Elisha Jones Classical Fellowship, and one of the first women to receive a Ph.D. at Michigan.
 She pursued post-doctoral studies at the American School for Classical Studies in Rome.

 Career

-Williams taught Latin at Kirkwood Seminary and at Lake Erie College from 1889 to 1894.
-She taught Greek at Mount Holyoke College from 1898, became a professor in 1902, and was head of the Greek department when she retired in 1929.
+Williams taught Latin at Kirkwood Seminary and Lake Erie College from 1889 to 1894.
+She taught Greek at Mount Holyoke College from 1898, became a professor in 1902, and was the head of the Greek department when she retired in 1929.
 She wrote a study of the lives of Roman empresses Julia Domna and Julia Avita Mamaea, which was published in 1902, and is still cited in classical scholarship, over a century later.
 She was a member of the Archaeological Institute of America, the American Philological Association, and the Classical Association of New England (CANE).